infinum/eightshift-forms/src/Geolocation/Geolocation-WP-Rocket.md

 For this to use you need to make a few changes.

-> Make sure all of these constants are set and configured **before** activating WP-Rocket plugin.
-If you change anything in this constants you will need to **deactivate and activate** the WP-Rocket plugin!
+> Make sure all of these constants are set and configured **before** activating the WP-Rocket plugin.
+If you change anything in these constants you will need to **deactivate and activate** the WP-Rocket plugin!

 ## Set global variables in wp-config.php